zachMahan64/pokemon-tbje/README.md

 This game was made for educational purposes only.
 I do not own the rights to any images, sounds, or music used.
-All usages fall under Fair Usage.
+All usages fall under Fair Use.

 Zach
 MAY 2025